nweerasuriya/HolidayPlanner/README.md

 ## Environment Set Up
 The required packages are captured in holplan_env.yml file.
 When using conda as package manager you can recreate the environment locally via: <code>conda env create -f holplan_env.yml -n holenv</code>

+This has now set up a virtual environment (named holenv) with all the necessary packages.
+Remember to activate this enviroment using <code>conda activate holenv</code>

 Once the environment has been set up and github has been linked to your workspace, type <code> pre-commit install </code> in your conda terminal.
 This will ensure all pre commit coding standards are implemented.

 To see these checks occuring in real time, when commiting using <code> git commit -m "{your commit message}" </code>